eliasjurado/trackor/README.md

-## Thaniwasi.Client
+## Medical.Client

 ### A developer-oriented task tracker written in Blazor WebAssembly

-#### What Thaniwasi.Client is:
+#### What Medical.Client is:
-Thaniwasi.Client is a side-project I'm using to experiment with a few technologies that interest me:
+Medical.Client is a side-project I'm using to experiment with a few technologies that interest me:
 - [Blazor WebAssembly](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor)
 - PWA ([Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_application))